AI-News-Team/AI-News/test/README.md

-# Tests for Mocha and Cypress
+# Tests for Mocha/Chai and Cypress

 ## For running the Cypress tests